stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

-it can really fuck up an environment. but what about if you release an invasive species that is more different than anything else was, 'cause it didn't even arise through evolutionary process? - zubin yeah. - daniel well, it might just die off, 'cause it's not that hardy, but if it has faster feedback loops, that could be destructive to everything very quickly. so biotech the soonest, but then nanotech [2373](https://www.youtube.com/watch?v=_7aIgHoydP8&t=2373.879s)
+it can really fuck up an environment. but what about if you release an invasive species that is more different than anything else was, 'cause it didn't even arise through [[evolutionary process]]? - zubin yeah. - daniel well, it might just die off, 'cause it's not that hardy, but if it has faster feedback loops, that could be destructive to everything very quickly. so biotech the soonest, but then nanotech [2373](https://www.youtube.com/watch?v=_7aIgHoydP8&t=2373.879s)

 and ai all have these kind of